ColtonSundstrom/Skylux/Skylux_iOS_1.1/README.md

 The POST requests can be seen when the user taps OPEN/CLOSE, which will be met with a successful status code and a post result.

-master schedule *11-14-17*
-    -cloud drop
-        -getting schedule info from cloud drop contoller (master)
-        - scheduling only in one place (master)
-        -app mirroring what is in device
-        - be able to have commands that app can send via server
-        - vice versa: LAN direct commands when not on network
-        - controller doesnt know time/date data
-            -pings server to determine time
-                -in smart device
-                    -if powered, you can use system clock and occasionally check
-                    - ping every once in a while -scheduling in phone itself (not robust) -move to operator for full independent build -get feedback that server recieved POST/GET RTT Feedback~
-- use QR code for setup to obtain device ID information -voice command makes more sense from control setup

-    11-28-17

-    coltonsundstrom
-        server support
-        transition for next quarter

-setup?

-server in middle
-    sevrer is static always known location
-    POST server side
-        TLS auth (token based)
-        authenticate then get status
-        username and password in plaintext
-        then get token for future authentication schedule
-    proc a task when get POST for scheduling send MQTT comnmands
-    point to point stretch goal

-QR code / Setup
-    GPS tag when setup
-    QR code has ID number
-    Pin on map

-user feedback
-    watchdog timer
-    timeout?
-    status update

-    12-5-17
-    two tables
-    devices ->statuses
-    users   -> register (POST) -> macaddress password user -> login    (POST) -> user password

-    QR Code -> not randomly made up
-    MQTT -> sends topic (Devices)
-       anyone posts server listens
-       processes it by putting it into database take mac address for physical device
-            embed macadress into qr code
-            address already exists

-    new flow

-    app launch -> register w/ camera -> login

-    next group -> encrypt login
-        public/private key
-        get key -> GET server sends public key